 - put the dough in the box, cover and let rise slowly at room temperature until at least doubled in size

 - once the dough has risen prepare two baking trays with parchment, or dust with flour

-- dust a clean counter with flour and sprinkle a little corn meal over the flour
+- dust a clean counter with flour and if using sprinkle a little corn meal over the flour

 - turn the dough box completely over and turn dough out in a square, it will spread a bit, resist the urge to knock it back or punch it down, let it keep all its lovely bubbles